 The differences between broth and stock are very subtle, but neither is bone broth.
-If you are looking for the most nutrient-dense base to soups and stews, always purchase a quality bone broth like Kettle & Fire or make your own at home.
+If you are looking for a nutrient-dense base to add to soups and stews, always purchase a quality bone broth like Kettle & Fire or make your own at home.

 Pin for later: